ommwong/pissed-at-congress/README.md

 npm start
 ```

-5. Scan the barcode on the Expo app on your phone
+5. Scan the barcode on the Expo app to run the app on your phone

 ## Built with
 * [React Native](https://facebook.github.io/react-native/) - Front end library for mobile UIs